-In order received: Anonymous, Susan Schweik, Tara Ayres, Claire Bolton, Lainey Feingold, Rebecca Garden, Karen Nakamura, Brent White, Catherine Frazee, Steven Brown, Fran Osborne, Amy Robertson, Susan Burch, Brandon Scarth, Esther Landau, Anonymous, Laura Rosales, Alice Wong, Laura Callen, Arlene Zurcher, Elaine Gerber, Marsha Katz, Tara Ayres, Linda, Lisa Hoffman, Melanie Morrison, Anonymous, Anonymous, Russell Perry, Kim Nielsen, Liz Henry, Anonymous, Corinne Perez, Patricia Hohl.
+In order received: Anonymous, Susan Schweik, Tara Ayres, Claire Bolton, Lainey Feingold, Rebecca Garden, Karen Nakamura, Brent White, Catherine Frazee, Steven Brown, Fran Osborne, Amy Robertson, Susan Burch, Brandon Scarth, Esther Landau, Anonymous, Laura Rosales, Alice Wong, Laura Callen, Ariane Zurcher, Elaine Gerber, Marsha Katz, Tara Ayres, Linda, Lisa Hoffman, Melanie Morrison, Anonymous, Anonymous, Russell Perry, Kim Nielsen, Liz Henry, Anonymous, Corinne Perez, Patricia Hohl.
 Leah Carnine, Tim Dalton, Kathleen McLeod, TD deSouza

 The authoritarian dregs of collapsing society require absolute compliance.
 Noncompliance is deadly.

 One neuroqueer teenager, betrayed by the juvenile justice system, fights a desperate struggle to survive.
 Against all odds, the rebellious sexworker retains her humanity with the support of another prisoner.